robin-kim-0/Walrus/use-cases/vod.md

 ## Prerequisites

-Before you can use AWS Elemental MediaPackage and AWS S3, you need an AWS account and the appropriate permissions to access, view, and edit.
-For detailed information, see [Allowing AWS Elemental MediaPackage to access other AWS services](https://docs.aws.amazon.com/ko_kr/mediapackage/latest/ug/setting-up-create-trust-rel.html).
+Before you can use AWS Elemental MediaConvert and AWS S3, you need an AWS account and the appropriate permissions to access, view, and edit.
+For detailed information, see [Getting started with MediaConvert](https://docs.aws.amazon.com/ko_kr/mediaconvert/latest/ug/getting-started.html).

 ## Workflow